 Step#2: Spray the Cleaning Solution on the Awning

-If you are wondering how to clean the underside of camper awning, open your awning and spray the underside with a cleaner.
+If you wonder how to clean the underside of a camper awning, open your awning and spray the underside with a cleaner.
 Be sure to cover the shade well with the solution.

 Step#3: Roll Up the Shade

 Next, roll up your RV awning so that the cleaning solution sits in there for some time.
 You can use this technique on manual and automated awnings.
 Some RV owners prefer doing this every spring due to hot weather.

 After an hour, unroll your RV awning and use a low-pressure power washer with a hose to clean the RV awning.
 Do not use a high-pressure nozzle, or else your awning could suffer damage.
 Moreover, make sure to rinse off all the soap and cleaner it from the awning.

 Step#5: Dry Out the Awning